nianeyna/ao3downloader/README.md

 - **IMPORTANT**: some of your input choices are saved in settings.json.
 In some cases you will not be able to change these choices unless you clear your settings by deleting settings.json (or editing it, if you are comfortable with json).
 In addition, please note that saved settings include passwords and keys and are saved in plain text. **Use appropriate caution with this file.**

 ## Troubleshooting
-- First, if you are able to create logvisualization.html (menu option 'v'), take a look through the logs to see if there are any helpful error messages.
+- If you are able to create logvisualization.html (menu option 'v'), take a look through the logs to see if there are any helpful error messages.
 - If there are no logs or the logs are unhelpful, look for a folder called "venv" inside the repository.
 Delete "venv" and try re-running the script.
 - If deleting venv doesn't work, try deleting the entire repository and re-downloading from github (but remember to save your existing downloads if you have any!)
+- If re-downloading the repository doesn't work, try uninstalling and reinstalling python.
+    - Make sure you install python 3 version 3.9.9 or earlier.
-- If re-downloading the repository doesn't work, try reinstalling python.
-Make sure to choose the option "add to PATH" during the installation.
+    - Make sure to choose the option "add to PATH" during the installation.
 - If reinstalling python doesn't work, [see this stackoverflow answer](https://stackoverflow.com/a/58773979).
 - If you have tried all of the above and it still doesn't work, see below for how to send me a bug report.